 A remote control was the most requested addition to the previous incarnation, so Google has introduced a voice-enabled one for those who would also like to search for content with the help of Google Assistant.

+The device itself hangs out from an HDMI port on the back of your TV or receiver.
 There is a USB 2.0 on the end of its power lead, but you will still need to plug it into the wall with the provided adaptor, even if you have a powered USB socket on your telly.

 The all-new voice remote is not much bigger than your palm and sits beautifully in the hand.
 There are shortcut buttons for Netflix and YouTube and to activate the Google Assistant voice search too.
 Tasteful, discreet and nicely tactile must have been the design notes on this one.